aopal/sgt/dm notes 8951aa683f24a1347cf3e7d3ed944136/shattered gods tomb.md

 	- The outcrop of vidrite nearly 50 feet tall around which the town of Hope's Rock was built and named.
 Shaped like a smaller version of Pride Rock from the Lion King, at its peak appears to be a blue banner, encased in vidrite but still mostly visible through the crystal.
 Whatever symbol might have been present on the banner cannot be seen.
 Its unknown what material the banner is made of, as any flammable materials were reduced to ash during the shattering.
 	- The Hope is just barely at a gentle enough slope to climb.
 There is a wooden sign next to the rock that reads "Warning: climb at your own risk", with a smaller sign on the same post beneath it that reads "By climbing this rock (hereafter referred to as 'the Rock') you (hereafter referred to as 'the Climber') enter into an agreement with The Merchants of Adventure Incorporated (herafter referred to as 'the Company').
 In climbing the Rock the Climber certifies that they are doing so of their own volition, and are not compelled to do so by any means or by any parties, including the Company.
 The Climber waives all liability towards the Company for any injury, maiming, loss of life, sense of vertigo, newfound fear of heights, loss of sanity, sunburn, dissatisfaction, boredom or sundry feelings of malcontent the climber might sustain in the act of climbing the Rock or in the vicinity of the Rock.
 The Climber agrees to assume all liability in the event of the occurrence of one or more of the eventualities listed above, and acknowledges they cannot receive any recompense, monetary or otherwise, from the Company in the event of one of the listed eventualities.
 The full twenty-three (23) page text of this waiver can be viewed by appointment with 8 weeks notice at the offices of Barristers Kutsk & Ironhelm, 518 Broken Tower Walk, The City of Caesal, The Federation of Caesal."
 - The Giant's Burrow
 	- Pub just off the central square of the Lower Rock.
 Built out of a natural cave off a ~5 foot high archway.
-Run by Bari, a female dwarf, who named it since it's a giant archway for her, but not for others, and pubs ought to have fun names, no?
-The Giant's Burrow welcomes all denizens of the Lower Rock
+Run by Belzin, a halfling, who named it since it's a giant archway for her, but not for others, and pubs ought to have fun names, no?
+The Giant's Burrow welcomes all denizens of the Lower Rock, and has the cheapest, and lowest quality, alcohol
+- The Margrave
+	- Higher class lounge and bar in the middle of Beholder's Boulevard.
+By far the most opulent and overpriced inn in the Lower rock, primarily frequented by nobles, merchants, richer members of the Artist's Guild, and ranking members of various nations' delegations.
+Openly mocked by most other denizens of the Lower Rock as uptight
+- The Shaggy Alligator
+	- Middling pub on Demon's Lane, almost solely frequented by the successful adventurers who are too rough and tumble for the Margrave, but can afford better than the Giant's Burrow.
+Only allows people who have been in the town for more than a week to enter, which is quite effective at keeping the crowds small.
+Named after its owner's first attempt at making beer with wheat grown in the Catacombs got contaminated and made him hallucinate that a furred alligator was attacking the pub (it was actually the cook clocking out for the night).
+Since then the name stuck, as did the "Shaggy Special", an ale with a rotating recipe brewed to be as strong and noxious as possible.
+Each batch is unique, and ___ never runs out of ideas, particularly since Bari started giving him ideas.

 ## Miscellaneous
 - Vidrite